utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints.md

 A mock server uses endpoint stubs to mock the paths and behavior of your API.
 Depending on how you created it, your mock server may already include endpoint stubs, and you can add more stubs as needed.

 You can define one or more scenarios for each endpoint stub.
 Scenarios represent different ways of using an endpoint.
 For each scenario, you can specify the data you want the mock server to return.
-After you create endpoints and scenarios, you can test your mock server by sending requests to it within Postman.
+After you create endpoints and scenarios, you can test your mock server by sending requests to it within Postman or using any client you prefer.

 ## Contents